chongshengzhang/Multi_Imbalance/README.md

 In total, there are 18 major algorithms for multi-class imbalance learning.

-**The detailed documentation of Multi_Imbalance is available at  https://github.com/chongshengzhang/Multi_Imbalance/blob/master/doc/User_manual_Matlab.pdf and https://github.com/chongshengzhang/Multi_Imbalance/blob/master/doc/User_manual_Octave.pdf.
-The documentation describes the principles and usage of algorithms in Multi_Imbalance.
-We recommend readers to use the above documentaion as the primary reference.**

-In the following, we also provide a brief user manual for this software.

 **The inputs and outputs for these 18 algorithms are the same.**